-- Of the percutaneous procedures, radio frequency thermal rhizotomy is associated with the lowest rate of pain recurrence.
+- Of the percutaneous procedures, radio frequency (RF) thermal rhizotomy is associated with the lowest rate of pain recurrence.
 Studies have documented that pain-free outcomes are strongly associated with the degree of postoperative facial numbness after radio frequency procedures.
-However, thermal rhizotomy of the trigeminal nerve is associated with the highest incidence of Anesthesia Dolorosa, a very rare condition in which there is constant severe pain in an area of total numbness.
+However, thermal rhizotomy of the trigeminal nerve is also associated with the highest incidence of anesthesia dolorosa, a very rare condition in which there is constant severe pain in an area of total numbness.

-- Glycerol rhizotomy is less likely to produce changes in facial sensation, and the incidence of postoperative differentiation pain is very low; however, the recurrence rate of pain has been estimated to range from 30 to 50 percent.
+- Glycerol rhizotomy is less likely than RF thermal rhizotomy to produce changes in facial sensation, and the incidence of postoperative deafferentation pain (such as anesthesia dolorosa) is very low; however, the recurrence rate of pain has been estimated to range from 30 to 50 percent.

 - Similar to thermal rhizotomy, the goal of balloon compression is facial numbness.
 Postoperative weakness of the masseter muscle occurs in approximately 25 percent of patients after ganglion compression.

-The other issue with palliative destructive procedures is their recurrence rate.
-Since they are designed to treat the symptom (palliative) and not the cause (potentially curative) of the condition, they tend to have a constant annual recurrence rate.
-Meta-analyses of these four procedures generally show a median time to recurrence of 3-5 years, however a smaller subset of patients may enjoy relief for up to 10-15 years.
+Because palliative destructive procedures are designed to treat the symptom (palliative) and not the cause (potentially curative) of the condition, they eventually cease to prevent pain.
+The median time to recurrence is 3-5 years, however a smaller subset of patients may enjoy relief for up to 10-15 years.

 Radio Frequency Thermal Lesioning